Maurice Anthony Crowley: Bishop

 On 3 April 1998 Pope John Paul II appointed him Bishop of the newly-created Diocese of Kitale.
 He was consecrated and installed at Kitale on 15 August 1998 by the hands of Jozef Cardinal Tomko, Cardinal-Priest of Santa Sabina assisted by Bishop Cornelius Kipng’eno Arap Korir, Bishop of Eldoret and Bishop Philip Arnold Subira Anyolo, Bishop of Kericho.

 On 22 November 2017, following the death of Bishop Cornelius Kipng'eno Arap Korir of the adjacent diocese of Eldoret, The Holy Father appointed Bishop Maurice Anthony Crowley as the Apostolic Administrator of Eldoret, Kenya.
 That administratorship ceased on 1 February 2020 when a new bishop was installed at Eldoret that day.

 Bishop Crowley is a member of the governing council of the Catholic University of Eastern Africa (CUEA).
 In 2020 Bishop Crowley was appointed to the first governing Council of Tangaza University in Nairobi, following it being granted University status.

-On 4 November 2022 the retirement request submitted by Bishop Maurice Anthony Crowley, Ordinary of the diocese of Kitale was approved by The Holly Father.
+On 4 November 2022 the retirement request submitted by Bishop Maurice Anthony Crowley, Ordinary of the diocese of Kitale was approved by The Holy Father.
 Pope Francis appointed Bishop Henry Juma Odonya, S.P.S., as the successor.
 He was installed on 21 January 2023.
 Bishop Crowley lives on as Bishop Emeritus of Kitale, Kenya.